 You may have noticed that Santa likes to move around quite a bit in these photos.
-When I told him he could stand next to the Skotch Kooler I purchased this fall, he thought I meant "scotch" as in the alcohol and he ran right over there.
+When I told him he could stand next to the Skotch Kooler I purchased this fall, he thought I meant "scotch" as in the adult beverage and he ran right over there.

 He's made out of a hard plastic and has a hole in his back to put a light in.
 Apparently he is not that rare, since when I posted him on facebook and instagram quite a few people commented that they had the same one.